Tonomy-Foundation/Tonomy-ID-Integration/README.md

 6. Return to [https://expo.dev/](https://expo.dev/) and click on the Tonomy ID project build
 7. Install the created app on your phone

-## Run

-Follow these steps one by one & read them carefully.
-Do not rush through it.

-- Clone the repo
-- `git checkout development`
-- `./app.sh` and read what each command does
-- `./app.sh gitinit`
-- `./app.sh install`
-- Now run the Pre-run setup above***
-- `./app.sh init`
-- Now, you can do one of the following;
-- `./app.sh start`
-  - Check out the links shown
-  - Scan the QR code with the expo app
-- `./app.sh test` or `./app.sh test all`
-- `./app.sh log eosio`
-- `./app.sh stop` or `./app.sh reset` or `./app.sh reset all`

-For visual aid, a recording of a full walkthrough of the setup with a junior dev can be found [here](https://www.loom.com/share/f44be75ce80044a08a73c53ea64a3afd)

-A recording which explains how it all works, and how to run tests can be found [here](https://www.loom.com/share/8566b834759742309ebc96c74e955767)

 ## Repositories